A Travel Guide for the Philippines

 This travel guide features information and suggestions for planning your Philippine holiday, for both the Filipino and foreign tourist.
 Included are independent and frank reviews of many restaurants, hotels, resorts, guest houses and vacation activities.
-This web site was started some 7 years ago as a way of sharing my passion for exploring the Philippines, originally on a part-time basis, but now full-time...
-John
+I started this website some 16 years ago as a way of sharing my passion for exploring the Philippines.
+Although it is difficult to keep this website up-to-date, with all the rapid changes occurring in the Philippines, my favorite palaces are still my favorite.
+I particularly like Sagada and Palawan.
+My real job is running my web design and graphic design company in Manila - Halcyon Web Design

 goes on.
 It remains largely a farming community, is Anglican rather